Bali is the paradise island that most people dream about! I want to explain the 5-day itinerary in Bali for

 As part of our organized trip, we visited the following (and they all deserve to be on your 5 days Bali itinerary):

-- Ubud Monkey Forest
+• Ubud Monkey Forest

-- Tegallalang Rice Terrace (where rice field swings are)
+• Tegallalang Rice Terrace (where rice field swings are)

-- Bali Pulina (a taste of some traditional tea and coffee from Bali)
+• Bali Pulina (a taste of some traditional tea and coffee from Bali)

-- Tukad Cepung Waterfall
+• Tukad Cepung Waterfall

-- Balai Gili water palace
+• Balai Gili water palace

-- Temple Of Lempuyang Luhur
+• Temple Of Lempuyang Luhur

-- Seen the Sahadewa Barong Dance
+• Seen the Sahadewa Barong Dance

-- Sukawati Art Market Guwang
+• Sukawati Art Market Guwang

-- Seminyak
+• Seminyak

 Are you in a hurry?
 Save this post for later, on Pinterest!

-Your Bali 5 day itinerary for first-timers (Bali itinerary 5 days 4 nights)!
+Your Bali 5-day itinerary for first-timers (Bali itinerary 5 days / 4 nights)!

 Day 1 in Bali: Arrival in Bali

 This is the first day of the 5 days Bali itinerary.
-I want to share a bit of my experience getting there, to know what to expect upon arrival.
+I want to share a bit of my experience getting there to know what to expect upon arrival.
 If you have more time on this day, I recommend visiting Kuta, the capital of Bali.

-If you’re arriving from outside of Asia, I guess you will be tired by the time you arrive in Bali.
 It took me 14 hours to get there, 1 layover of 8 hours and a journey through 7 different time zones.
 It took forever.
-But I hope you can sleep on the plane.
+Hopefully, you will be able to sleep on the plane.

+In my case, the flight also had a slight delay.
 I should have arrived at 17:30 local time, but it was after 18:00 that the plane actually landed.

 It turns out Denpasar Airport has only one runway, and the plane I was on had to circle the island 4 times, before getting permission for landing.